thuliteio/docs/src/content/docs/concepts/why-thulite.md

 ### Easy to use

-__Thulites goal is to be accessible to every web developer__.
+__Thulite's goal is to be accessible to every web developer__.
 Thulite was designed to feel familiar and approachable regardless of skill level or past experience with web development.

+One of our favorite sayings is: **opt in to complexity**.
 We designed Thulite to remove as much "required complexity" as possible from the developer experience, especially as you onboard for the first time.
 You can build a "Hello World" example website in Thulite with just HTML and CSS.
 Then, when you need to build something more powerful, you can incrementally reach for new features as you go.

 ### Developer-focused